-This document introduces Telit LE910Cx module as well as present possible and recommended Software solutions useful for the development of a product based on the LE910Cx module.
-All the features and solutions described in this document are applicable to all LE910Cx variants, where "LE910Cx" refers to the variants listed in the applicability table.
+This document introduces the Telit LE910Cx module as well as presents possible and recommended Software solutions useful for the development of a product based on the LE910Cx module.
+All the features and solutions described in this document apply to all LE910Cx variants, where "LE910Cx" refers to the variants listed in the applicability table.

-If a specific feature is applicable to a specific product, it will be clearly highlighted.
+If a specific feature applies to a specific product, it will be clearly highlighted.